 The guinea fowl belongs to the family of chicken birds (Galliformes).
 There are several species that were originally native to Africa.
 Today Helmeted guinea fowl are bred for food or as a pet in many parts of the world.

 Guinea fowls are ground-dwelling birds that live in small groups or flocks.
 They seek their food on the ground.
-As omnivores, guineafowls feed on plant parts such as roots, seeds, fruits, leaves, and flowers, as well as on insects, arachnids (ticks) and millipedes, and small animals.
+As omnivores, guineafowls feed on plant parts such as roots, seeds, fruits, leaves, and flowers, as well as on insects, arachnids (ticks) and millipedes and small animals.

 Do Turkeys Eat Ticks?

 The turkey (Meleagris gallopavo) is the largest species of the chicken bird family.
-The wild turkey, the ancestor of the modern turkey, was native to North America and was domesticated by Native Americans and used as a source of food.
+The wild turkey, the ancestor of modern turkey, was native to North America and was domesticated by Native Americans and used as a source of food.

 Turkeys are omnivorous opportunistic feeders and as such eat almost anything that’s available.
 They eat leaves, seeds, and other plant parts, as well as, all sorts of insects, lizards, small birds, and frogs, as well as the occasional tick, maybe on the menu.